neneyhsw/programming/README.md

 ### In sorting.c
 caseA is ascending, caseB is descending, and caseC is random.
-This repository use bubble sort, selection sort, and heap sort.
+This file use bubble sort, selection sort, and heap sort.
 Calculating the average time to nine decimal places.

 The result shows: